 Meet Alexis Kallen ('18)

 Stanford President Marc Tessier-Lavigne said of Alexis: “I am proud that our Stanford students pursue excellence not just for the sake of excellence, but to benefit humanity and the broader good.
 Alexis exemplifies this outlook.
 This year, she inspired so many of us with her moving Convocation speech.
 She described the breadth and depth of her studies, as well as her engagement here at Stanford, from her role in the dorms as a Resident Assistant to her travels in Rwanda as a human rights scholar.
-She puts her intellect and her empathy on the line in such impressive ways as a member of our campus community and as an engaged citizen of the world.”
+At Stanford, she put her intellect and her empathy on the line in such impressive ways as a member of our campus community and as an engaged citizen of the world.”

 Said Alexis of her experience with the Handa Center: "Coming to Stanford, I didn't understand the resources available or what I needed to do to work in human rights; the Handa Center staff helped me understand what a career in this field looks like and how to get there.
 The Handa Center has helped me through some of my toughest academic times at Stanford, whether it be advising me on choosing a summer internship or helping me prepare for graduate school interviews -- they consistently reminded me that I had a community at Stanford that believed in me and supported the work I was doing.
 Personally, the Handa Center has been a welcoming space where I feel included and valued, which is important at a school like Stanford that can feel so big at times.
 Looking back on my Stanford experience, the Handa Center community has shaped and supported me in a critical way, and I cannot imagine my Stanford journey without the Handa Center."